Code of Conduct Policy

 Examples (include but are not limited to): consuming drugs, alcohol, or tobacco products inside the Library, including entryways and restrooms or within a 25 foot perimeter of an outside door.

 (e) Consumption of food and/or drink.
-(Water in covered containers is allowed in the Library.)
-Food and drinks other than water are only permitted in staff areas, the Library’s courtyard, and for groups in the meeting rooms participating in a Library organized program.
+(Beverages in covered containers is allowed in the Library.)
+Food is permitted in staff areas, the Library’s courtyard, and for groups in the meeting rooms participating in a Library organized program.